ascholerChemeketa/cs160Reader/_sources/LogicCircuits/Circuits.rst

 * NOT has a little circle at the tip of a triangle

 Below is an **OR** gate being used in a circuit.
-The power is wired to two push button switches that function as the inputs to the circuit.
+The power is wired to two push-button switches that function as the inputs to the circuit.
 The inputs can be turned off, in which case they do not transmit power, or on, in which case they allow power through (try clicking on the buttons inside **Input1** and **Input2** - the center will turn a different color when they are "on").
 Those inputs feed into the left side of the **OR** gate.
 The output of the **OR** gate comes out of the right side and travels to the **Output**.
 If either one of the two Inputs is set to on (or both are), the Output should be on.

 .. simcir::